-Name: Age:
+Name:

 Date: Date of Birth: Grade level:

 Address:

 Course #:

 Daily time schedule for course(s): (please describe) (i.e. Eng.
 Comp.
-(101) MWF 8:00 a.m 10:00 a.m.)
+(101) MWF 8:00 a.m. - 10:00 a.m.)

-Student must arrive at LCS by:(Students arriving prior to this time permission only.) e must report to the high school library.
+Student must arrive at LCS by: (Students arriving prior to this tip permission only.) me must report to the high school library.
 Exceptions with written teacher

-long as I (1) am enrolled in a colleg , am applying for a "Release for College Courses," alternativeschool year.
-I understand that this arrangement will continue as ge course at a local college, (2) follow the daily time schedule indicated ments of the "Release for College Course" program as outlined in the
+long as I (1) am enrolled in a col , am applying for a "Release for College Courses," alternativeschool year.
+I understand that this arrangement will continue as lege course at a local college, (2) follow the daily time schedule indicated rements of the "Release for College Course" program as outlined in the

 Signature: Date:

 Parent Signature: Date:

-Parent signature acknowledges the from school and from college class the parent is fully responsible for the al for this "Release for College Courses." at the parent will be responsible for all transportation to college classes es, and to any and all school functions.
-The signature also indicates that he child's safety and that they will not hold LCS responsible for any type that their child may sustain while being transported as a result of this
+Parent signature acknowledges from school and from college cla the parent is fully responsible for that the parent will be responsible for all transportation to college classes asses, and to any and all school functions.
+The signature also indicates that r the child's safety and that they will not hold LCS responsible for any type al, that their child may sustain while being transported as a result of this t.)

-Proof of insurance pr ovided.
+Proof of insurance provided.

-Reviewed and updated: Scho ol year 03-04, 04-05, 08-09, 09-10, 15-16
+Reviewed and updated: Sc hool year 03-04, 04-05, 08-09, 09-10, 15-16